The first step in shopping for auto insurance is to decide on the types

 with more than one car.
 Some companies will charge a higher premium only

-to the car driven primarily by the driver with violations and/or accidents,
+for the car driven primarily by the driver with violations and/or accidents,

-to the highest-cost car.
+to the highest cost car.

 Men under 25 have the highest accident rates; after age 30, accident rates

-married women, do best of all.
+women, have the best records of all.

-remain accident- and violation-free), then
+long as their driving records remain accident- and violation-free), then

-Married males in the 25-to-29 age bracket are often offered adult rates
+Married males in the 25-to-29 age bracket are often offered adult rates,

 and married females almost always are.

 to charge higher premiums up to age 49.